gbogard/free-monads-from-scratch/presentation.md

 ---

-## What this talk is
+## Agenda

-- An introduction to *effects* and their relation to the substitution model of evaluation
+1. Effects and the substitution model of evaluation
-- A primer on *Free monads* as a way of modeling effectful programs
-- A demonstration of a straightforward Free monad implementation in *Haskell* and *Scala*

----

-## What is isn't

-- A category theory class (some definitions will be less than rigorous, sorry)
-- A performance-focused talk (the most naive implementation of a Free monad is also very inefficient)
+2. Free monads, interpreters, and their benefits
+3. Implementing Free monads in Scala and Haskell
+4. Free monads *in the real world*

 ---